AC: That’s right.

 AC: Gambel’s Hardware store.

-FJ: Okay, as a matter of fact, the owners of the, of the current Black’s Hardware were students at Warren High School.
-And before I became Assistant Principal at Warren High School,
+of the current Black’s Hardware were students at Warren High School.
+And before

 AC: Oh.